209 W. St. Julian Street, Savannah GA 31401

 The creator of the REVOLUTIONARY automobile

-Due to Ford’s efficient assembly line process, 15 MILLION MODEL T’S WERE BUILT & was the first car to be affordable to the masses
+Due to Ford’s efficient assembly line process, 15 MILLION MODEL T’S WERE BUILT & were the first cars affordable to the masses

 The Model T was incorporated into MANY 1920’S MOVIES & SONGS, becoming a part of modern language and culture